The work of advancing climate justice means embracing JEDI values.

 The Team

 The Sustainability Hub convenes and coordinates UBC’s Climate Emergency response and provides university-wide strategic support linking climate action to these functions.
-Within the Sustainability Hub, several staff members have dedicated roles to support reporting and continued engagement around the response.
+Climate Emergency Response activities are embedded into the work of all Sustainability Hub staff, through programs and projects.

-The Senior Project Manager reports directly to the Sustainability Hub’s Senior Director.
+In addition, a Project Specialist has a dedicated role to support reporting and continued engagement around the response.
+The Project Specialist reports directly to the Sustainability Hub’s Senior Director.
 The Senior Director also works in close cooperation with faculties and units across the UBC Vancouver campus.

 Alexandra Thomas, Homegrown Climate Justice Project Lead